Hillary90/portfolio/README.md

 ## Welcome to my professional portfolio.

 Hello!
-I'm Hillary Tanui, a dedicated full-stack developer and computer scientist with degree from Kabarak University.
-This repository contains the source code for my personal portfolio website, which serves as a central hub for my professional work, technical skills, and a glimpse into my passion for technology.
-My goal is to use my skills to build robust, efficient, and innovative software that addresses real-world challenges.
+I'm Hillary Tanui, a dedicated full-stack developer with a passion for building robust and scalable applications.
+This repository contains the source code for my personal portfolio website, which serves as a central hub for my professional projects, skills, and contact information.
+My goal is to leverage my technical expertise to create innovative solutions that solve real-world problems.

 ## About the Website.